 Your owner’s manual has a detailed cleaning schedule or reference our blog post on how to properly clean your MAK Grill, and we also have a handy printout here:

-Yes, the heavy duty stainless steel components can be cleaned in a self-cleaning oven cycle to help remove buildup.
+The heavy-duty stainless steel components can be cleaned in a self-cleaning oven cycle to help remove buildup.

 We do not recommend that you do this.

 Yes, wiping or spraying some oil on your grates can help prevent your food from sticking.
-Another option is putting the oil directly on the surface of the food, which can prevent sticking even better than putting it on the grates.
+Another option is putting the oil directly on the surface of the food, which can avoid sticking even better than putting it on the grates.

 You should always have your lid closed unless you are actively flipping or arranging the food on the grill grates.
 This includes during start-up.
-Keeping the lid closed allows for the grill to maintain the most constant temperature, which means more evenly cooked food!
+Keeping the lid closed allows the grill to maintain the most constant temperature, which means more evenly cooked food!